-F. Physical Harm and Intimidation
+H. Physical Harm and Intimidation

 Physical harm and/or intimidation include threatening, or causing physical harm, written or verbal abuse or other conduct that threatens or endangers the health or safety of any person; or implied threats or acts that cause an unreasonable fear of harm in another.
+These acts may be directed at the individual and/or the individual's property and possessions.
 When these acts occur in the context of intimate partner violence or when the behavior is perpetrated on the basis of sex or gender, the conduct will be resolved under this policy.

-G. Harassment Bullying or Cyberbullying
+I. Harassment Bullying or Cyberbullying